All B2000++ deformation analysis elements are designed for static

 degrees-of-freedom, and 123456 means all displacement and rotation

-is specified.
-Once set, the specified DOF will be applied
+dof is specified.
+Once set, the specified degrees-of-freedom will

-to any subsequent slave nodes until a new dof
+be applied to any subsequent slave nodes until a new dof parameter

 Example